 You also need to find the right price point.
 What are people willing to pay for your products and what can you sell them for to make money?
 Again, this can take a little time to find out what works and what doesn’t.

 I finally feel that my business is moving in the right direction.
 I’ve taken some key learnings in the last couple of years and hopefully things will continue to improve from here.
 I know that all new businesses start off slow and learn a great deal in the first few years of trading.
-It takes a lot of hard work and effort to keep things moving so I hope this post adds some value to those of you who are also thinking about starting up your own online business.
+It takes a lot of hard work and effort to keep things moving so I hope this post adds some value to those of you who are also thinking about starting up your own woodworking business.